PhilipYip1988/python-notebooks/anaconda/windows/install.md

 ## Anaconda PowerShell Prompt

+Generally the Anaconda PowerShell Prompt is preferred over the Windows Terminal when working with Python environments.

 The Anaconda3 folder on the Start Menu has two Terminal Based Entries:

 * Anaconda PowerShell Prompt